 Rape occurs when a person forces another to have sexual intercourse without their consent.
 This is a crime and must be reported.
 The SOAA also makes it a crime for a person to force another person to rape someone.
 This is known as compelled rape.

 Sexual assault occurs when a person sexually violates another person without their consent.
 This is a crime and must be reported.
 The SOAA also makes it a crime for a person to force another person to witness and or perform sexual acts to someone.
 This is known as compelled sexual assault.

 Sexual grooming occurs when a person educates/ introduces or prepares a child to perform/witness any sexual act or became sexually ready.
 A child is usually unaware that the person is grooming him/her for sexual acts because this person is often nice to the child.
-In most instances, after realising the motive of the person, the child is usually scared to speak or report this because the incident could have been taking place over a long period of time.
+In most instances, after realizing the motive of the person, the child is usually scared to speak or report this because the incident could have been taking place over a long period of time.
 This is a crime and must be reported.
 The same may also occur with persons living with mentally disabled persons.